-Class hours: 3 lecture and 2 lecture/lab Prereq: "C" or higher in ACC 124.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ACC 124.
 Comments: Credit by exam is not an available option.

-Description: A continuation of financial accounting with emphasis of the reporting of specific assets and liabilities and accounting for corporations and partnerships.
+Description: This course is a continuation of financial accounting with emphasis of the reporting for specific assets and liabilities and accounting for corporations and partnerships.
 Upon successful completion of this course, the student should be able to list the various accounting principles and concepts and apply basic accounting procedures and reporting requirements at the introductory level.
+F, S